MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-security-management.md

 ## Best practice: Implement blueprints

-Just as blueprint allows engineers and architects to sketch a project's design parameters, Azure Blueprints enable cloud architects and Central IT groups to define a repeatable set of Azure resources that implements and adheres to an organization's standards, patterns, and requirements.
-Using Azure Blueprints, development teams can rapidly build and create new environments that meet organizational compliance requirements, and that have a set of built-in components, such as networking, to speed up development and delivery.
+Just as a blueprint allows engineers and architects to sketch a project's design parameters, the Azure Blueprints service enables cloud architects and central IT groups to define a repeatable set of Azure resources.
+This helps them to implement and adhere to an organization's standards, patterns, and requirements.
+Using Azure Blueprints, development teams can rapidly build and create new environments that meet organizational compliance requirements.
+These new environments have a set of built-in components, such as networking, to speed up development and delivery.

 - Use blueprints to orchestrate the deployment of resource groups, Azure Resource Manager templates, and policy and role assignments.
-- Blueprints are stored in a globally distributed Azure Cosmos DB.
+- Store blueprints in a globally distributed service, Azure Cosmos DB.
 Blueprint objects are replicated to multiple Azure regions.
-Replication provides low latency, high availability, and consistent access to blueprint, regardless of the region to which a blueprint deploys resources.
+Replication provides low latency, high availability, and consistent access to a blueprint, regardless of the region to which a blueprint deploys resources.

 **Learn more:**